By Miranda Dunnam, CCLS – March of Dimes NICU Family Support Program Coordinator

-Whether it is just for a few hours or a couple of months, having a baby in the NICU is incredibly stressful for parents.
-It may be hard to think about taking care of yourself because you’re so focused on your baby’s needs.
-However, taking care of yourself, both physically and emotionally, helps ensure you stay well and have the energy to spend with your new baby.
+Whether just for a few hours or a couple of months, having a baby in the NICU is incredibly stressful for parents.
+It may be hard to think about taking care of yourself during this time because you’re so focused on your baby’s needs.
+However, physically and emotionally caring for yourself helps ensure you stay well and have the energy to spend with your new baby.
 Below are a few tips to help you through your time with a baby in the NICU.

 Physical Health Tips:

-- Moms, make sure you follow all directions from your medical team about your postpartum care.
+- Listen to your providers.
+Moms, make sure you follow all directions from your medical team about your postpartum care.
 While your baby needs extra care, you are still recovering from childbirth.
-Take all medicines and keep all follow up appointments.
+Take all medicines and keep all follow-up appointments.

 - Stick to a daily routine.
-All NICU caregivers need to eat and drink water on a regular basis.
+All NICU caregivers need to eat healthy foods and meals and drink water regularly.
 It helps to set alarms because caregivers often lose track of time while recovering and being in the NICU.
 A very helpful idea is to have family and friends send individually packed snacks and bottled water for quick nourishment while at the NICU and while recovering at home.

 - Get a good night’s sleep.
 It is very hard to sleep when your baby is in the NICU, but sleep is essential for good health.
 We recommend that NICU parents speak to the NICU social worker and/or your own medical provider if you are unable to sleep during your baby’s NICU stay.
-You will not sleep all night, but a good four hour stretch each night is helpful.
+You will not sleep all night, but a good four-hour stretch each night is helpful.

 Mental Health Tips:

 - Come to the NICU as much as you can.
 Get to know your baby.
-Help us learn about his or her patterns, likes, dislikes and communication.
+Help us learn about their patterns, likes, dislikes and communication.
 Let your baby hear your voice and feel your touch-they are comforting and familiar to your baby.

-- Hold Your Baby.
-Holding your baby is some of the best medicine for baby and parents.
+- Hold your baby.
+Holding your baby is some of the best medicine for babies and parents.
 Sometimes babies are too sick to be held, so ask the NICU staff how to provide a healing touch (hand hug or containment hold).
-Holding a baby relieves anxiety for the baby and the parents, so skin to skin holding is always our goal when the baby is ready.
+Holding a baby relieves anxiety for the baby and the parents, so skin-to-skin holding is always our goal when the baby is ready.

-- Ask for Support.
-Woman’s is proud to partner with March of Dimes to offer the NICU Family Support Program including a NICU Family Support Program Coordinator on staff.
+- Ask for support.
+Woman’s is proud to partner with March of Dimes to offer the NICU Family Support Program, including a NICU Family Support Program Coordinator on staff.
 This premier program offers family education, staff training on family-centered care and an improved patient experience with the help of March of Dimes experts.
 We encourage you to participate in the provided activities and ask the NICU staff if you need more information.

-- Understand Your Emotions.
+- Understand your emotions.
 Please remember that every emotion you feel is a normal reaction to an abnormal situation.
 Having a baby in the NICU is very stressful for parents.
-Most parents of babies in the NICU feel many positive and negative feelings-even at the same time.
+Most parents of babies in the NICU feel many positive and negative feelings at the same time.
 This is because your heartfelt connection with your baby includes both joy and pain.

-- Time Away.
+- Take breaks from the NICU.
 Allow yourself to leave your baby’s side when you can.
-While your baby needs you, it is also important to have time to yourself, with your partner, and with your other children.
-Also take time to do things you enjoy like read a book, listen to music, or exercise.
+While your baby needs you, it is also important to make time for yourself, your partner, and your other children.
+Take time to do things you enjoy like read a book, listen to music, or exercise.
 These restful breaks will help you find the strength to keep going.
-Woman’s has a one-mile walking path around the lake.
-Please use the path to get a breath of fresh air and get some exercise.

 - Vent your frustrations.
 If your baby has a setback, you may be plunged back into fear and anxiety.
-Voice your fears with your NICU team.
+Voice your worries and concerns with your NICU team.
 We are here for you.

 - Celebrate when you can.
-When your baby makes progress, it is okay to experience the joy.
+It is okay to experience joy when your baby makes progress.
 We love to celebrate baby’s developmental milestones and have many printed Milestone Cards to show off progress!

 While these tips are a good starting point, many NICU parents need more.
 NICU parents often need to meet with their own medical provider(s) for postpartum depression and/or postpartum anxiety.
 Any major changes in your feelings or everyday life are worth exploring with your doctor or other healthcare professionals.
 If you find yourself needing additional support, ask your child’s NICU social worker for help finding the right option.